 Some reminders to help users keep their NHSmail account active and get the best experience from their account:

-- Add mobile number and security questions to their profile – this will allow a user to reset their own password and unlock their account.
+- Record a UK mobile number and set a user account secret to their profile – this will allow a user to reset their password via their local IT or NHSmail Helpdesk.

 - Change password on all devices – to prevent their account from becoming locked, users will need to update their password on all the devices (including personal devices) that they use to access NHSmail, for example mobile phone, Outlook desktop, tablet etc.